Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions: Regularized Estimation of the Pooled RU-MIDAS Model

 To further reduce the dimensionality in equation \eqref{eq:RUMIDAS_pooled}, we resort to sparse estimation.
 While one could opt for ``patternless" sparsity through the lasso (\citealp{tibshirani1996regression}), we propose to use the dynamic structure of the pooled RU-MIDAS in equation \eqref{eq:RUMIDAS_pooled} as an additional source of information to guide the estimation.
 We use a hierarchical sparse estimator to encourage structured sparsity patterns appropriate to the context of RU-MIDAS regressions, similarly to the one introduced in \cite{hecq2022hierarchical} for stacked MF-VARs.

 Consider the hierarchical sparsity pattern that naturally arises in the autoregressive (AR) coefficients of a pooled RU-MIDAS regression.
 Let $\bm{\beta}$ be the vector collecting the HF coefficients in equation \eqref{eq:RUMIDAS_pooled}, namely $\bm{\beta} = [\beta_{1},..., \beta_{m}]^\prime$, and define $\bm{\alpha} = [\alpha_{1},..., \alpha_{m}]^\prime$ similarly for the LF coefficients.
 For each of the $2$ sub-vectors, we impose a hierarchical priority structure for parameter inclusion.
-We prioritize the inclusion of lagged coefficients according to the recency of the information the lagged (nonseasonal) time series contains relative to $x_t$, in line with the recency-based priority structure introduced in \cite{hecq2022hierarchical}.
+We prioritize the inclusion of lagged coefficients according to the recency of the information the lagged time series contains relative to $x_t$, in line with the recency-based priority structure introduced in \cite{hecq2022hierarchical}.
 The more recent the information contained in the lagged HF or LF predictor, the more informative, and thus the higher its priority of inclusion.
 For instance, for the HF lags in $\bm{\beta}$, the first lag $\beta_{1}$ contains the most recent information, followed by the second HF lag $\beta_{2}$, etc. Thus, for $j< j'$ we prioritize parameter $\beta_{j}$ over $\beta_{j'}$ in the model.
 Restrictions encouraging decay across lags are commonly used in the mixed-frequency literature, see for instance \cite{babii2022machine} for univariate or \cite{ghysels2016macroeconomics} for multivariate models.
 A similar recency structure arises in the coefficients of the LF variable.
 The first coefficient $\alpha_{1}$ contains the most recent information as it captures the effect of the previous LF period onto the first HF period which is followed by $\alpha_2$, the effect of the previous LF period onto the second HF period etc. Therefore, for $i< i'$ we prioritize parameter $\alpha_{i}$ over $\alpha_{i'}$.
 In the next section, we introduce the regularized estimator that encourages such hierarchical sparsity structures for the estimated parameters in the pooled RU-MIDAS model \eqref{eq:RUMIDAS_pooled}.
+Through our empirical studies in Sections \ref{section:empirical application:volatility} and \ref{section:empirical application:ridership}, we also demonstrate the flexibility of the regularized estimator in accommodating other hierarchical sparsity structures.